titarakshay/js_function/assignments/expressionVSstatement.md

   }
 }
 add(211);
-error - retrun if , function execution name is wrong
+//error - retrun if , function execution name is wrong
 ```

 7. What is the output or error of the code below.